 Empowering cities to harness AV technology

-Cities are made up of distinct environments creating a space for people to live, work, shop, and play.
+Cities are made up of distinct environments, creating a space for people to live, work, shop, and play.
 Each environment in a city is unique, whether a bustling downtown, residential neighborhoods, campus, or a transit center.
-Together, city environments work toward a common goal—to serve the needs of their users.
+City settings are one of the most attractive environments for people to interact with autonomous vehicles.
+Having different modes of transportation converge with people where they work, shop, and unwind creates opportunities for AV to accelerate the needs of their users.

 Low-Speed Shuttles and Pods

 From university, hospital, and business campuses to downtown spaces and event venues, low-speed autonomous vehicles (LSAVs) in cities enhances mobility options.
 LSAVs are mid- to low-capacity passenger transport operating as a fixed-route or on-demand service.
 These shared shuttles are designed for low-speed and first/last mile environments and carry between 8 and 20 passengers.

 When it comes to enhancing delivery trucks with technology, the sky’s the limit!
 With the demand for quick deliveries increasing, it’s important to find new, safe ways to connect goods and people.
 Whether it’s freight trucks transporting bulk goods over long distances or medium-duty trucks and vans designed for retail delivery, autonomous trucking allows for all-day delivery and has positive implications for supply chain issues, driver shortages, and driver exhaustion.